Finding a full-time agent is a must in today’s battered market. The Punta Cana second home market is no exception.

 The challenges a realtor works through on a day to day basis, along with the experience of time spent on finding and closing deals is what truly sets the full time real estate pro apart from the realtor who works on the side for extra cash.
 That experience can make all the difference in the world to you as the client!

-Here is my opinion on the comparison of the part time realtor to the person who makes a living selling real estate, and more than likely is doing what he or she loves to do to earn that living.
+Here is our opinion on the comparison of the part time realtor to the person who makes a living selling real estate, and more than likely is doing what he or she loves to do to earn that living.

 Knowledge of the Real Estate Market: For an Agent, knowing the market is an important part of being able to give a client the best real estate advice possible.
 If a part time agent spends the majority of his time at a job where he can’t focus on market trends, values, and inventory of current and sold listings, then can he really provide the in-depth knowledge that the client seeks and needs?
 Of course, it is possible, but it is more than likely that you will learn the part time realtor does not have the in-depth knowledge of a real estate market that you demand as the client.